collocations.org

 PHRASES

-2. of trousers
+2. of trousers/pants

-VERB + LEG
+VERB + leg

 pull up, roll up

-He rolled up his trouser legs.
+He rolled up the legs of his jeans.

 roll down